Ntsekees/Predilex/FORMAT.md

 The predicate's argument slots are by default mapped to the same slots in the same order as the English's lemma, and if they map in a different order, a sequence of digits such as `213` indicates how the arguments are reordered: ⟪give#VT_to 213⟫ would mean that the two first argument slots of the lemma are permuted (whereas the default order would have been `123`).

+## Spanish lemmas, German lemmas, French lemmas……

+These fields have the same purpose as the ⟪English lemmas⟫ field but for languages other than English.

+## lemmas in other languages

+Like the previous fields, this one lists lemmas in natural other natural languages, except this time each lemma is preceded by a bracketed three-letter language code, such as `[tgl]` for the Tagalog language.

+## Toaq lemmas

+Lemmas in the Toaq constructed logical language.

+## Toaq slot class

+Deprecated field.

+## Toaq def

+Definition in the Toaq language.

+## Toaq notes

+Notes in the Toaq language.

+## Lojban lemmas

+Lemmas in the Lojban constructed logical language.

+## Lojban notes

+Notes in the Lojban language.

+## Loglan lemmas, Xextan lemmas, Nahaıwa lemmas…

+Lemmas in other constructed languages.

+## Eberban definition

+Definition in Eberban.

+## proglangs lemmas

+Lemmas in programming languages; the name of the programming language is shown in square brackets before the each lemma.

+## WordNet sense key

+Corresponding ID in the WordNet database.

+## HowNet

+Corresponding ID in the HowNet database.

+## FrameNet

+Corresponding ID in the FrameNet database.

+## OpenCyc

+Corresponding ID in the OpenCyc database.